xo/usql/README.md

 More coming soon!

-In time, the aim of the `usql` project is to provide out-of-the-box support for most of `psql`'s backslash meta commands.
-As of now, this is a continuing, and on-going effort -- and a substantial, good-faith attempt has been made to provide support for the most frequently used `psql` meta commands -- note, however that `usql` is not close to a 100% replacement/drop-in compatible with `psql`. ***CAVEAT USER***.

 ## Build/Install from Source

 You can build or install `usql` from source in the usual Go fashion: